luyc12/vizent/README.md

 > A python library for bivariate glyphs integrated with matplotlib

-This library allows the user to create visualizations using Visual Entropy Glyphs[1] as scatter points.
-These are bivariate glyphs which represent one value using a central colour, and a second value using an enclosing shape.
-The enclosing shapes have measurably varying levels of visual entropy, and a higher visual entropy corresponds to a higher value.
+This library allows the user to create visualizations using Visual Entropy Glyphs[1].
+Vizent glyphs are designed to help when you need to add an extra data variable to a scatter plot, a map or a graph.
+Vizent glyphs are bivariate, that is they allow you to represent two variables at each point on your plot.
+A central coloured disc is able to represent a continuous variable, an enclosing shape can represent a continuous interval or categorical variable using increasing levels of visual entropy (shape complexity).

+Applications for the Vizent glyphs include:
+* when you need represent uncertainty, eg a mean and a standard deviation
+* when you need to represent derivatives, eg a rate and an acceleration
+* any other pair of values at a point on a plot

-This library supports scatter plots on a plain background, using a cartopy map background, or using an image as a background.
-It is also possible to add further custom elements to your figure using matplotlib.
-See the examples below, or for a detailed tutorial see [medium link].
+Vizent supports scatter plots on a plain background, a cartopy map background, or using an image as a background.
+It is also possible to add further elements to your figure using standard matplotlib calls.
+See the examples below, or for a detailed tutorial see [link to medium article, ETA 01/03/2021] and do get in touch if you have suggestions for improvements.

 ## Installation